-The Grafana MCP server enables access to your Grafana instance and ecosystem through the Model Context Protocol (MCP).
-This server lets AI assistants interact with your Grafana dashboards, data sources, incidents, alerts, and more.
+The Grafana MCP server provides access to your Grafana instance and ecosystem through the Model Context Protocol (MCP).
+It allows AI assistants and other tools to interact with Grafana dashboards, metrics, logs, incidents, and more.

 docker pull mcp/grafana